Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

   staging.season_1992_ready;
 ```

+The sequence column (_mid_) assigns unique monotonically ascending numbers to all the new rows automatically.

 👏👏 We now have data for our first season in the table _matches_.
 You can run a `SELECT COUNT(*) FROM matches`` to verify insertion of 462 rows.
 Our table is analysis-ready but unfortunately we don't have the match dates so we will need to be aware of this fact when we run queries for all seasons.
 Missing data is common and needs to be taken into account in analyses.

 Clean up: We can `DROP` our intermediate tables now: